Capital punishment: Modern-day public opinion

-The public opinion on the death penalty varies considerably by country and by the crime in question.
+Public opinion on the death penalty varies considerably by country and by the crime in question.
 Countries where a majority of people are against execution include Norway, where only 25% support it.
 Most French, Finns, and Italians also oppose the death penalty.
 In 2020, 55% of Americans supported the death penalty for an individual convicted of murder, down from 60% in 2016, 64% in 2010, 65% in 2006, and 68% in 2001.
 In 2020, 43% of Italians expressed support for the death penalty.

 In Taiwan, polls and research have consistently shown strong support for the death penalty at 80%.
-This includes a survey conducted by the National Development Council of Taiwan in 2016, showing that 88% of Taiwanese people disagree with abolishing the death penalty.
+This includes a 2016 survey conducted by the National Development Council of Taiwan, which found that 88% of Taiwanese people oppose abolishing the death penalty.
 Its continuation of the practice drew criticism from local rights groups.

 The support and sentencing of capital punishment has been growing in India in the 2010s due to anger over several recent brutal cases of rape, even though actual executions are comparatively rare.
 While support for the death penalty for murder is still high in China, executions have dropped precipitously, with 3,000 executed in 2012 versus 12,000 in 2002.
-A poll in South Africa, where capital punishment is abolished, found that 76% of millennial South Africans support re-introduction of the death penalty due to increasing incidents of rape and murder.
+A poll in South Africa, where capital punishment is abolished, found that 76% of millennial South Africans support the re-introduction of the death penalty due to increasing incidents of rape and murder.

-A 2017 poll found younger Mexicans are more likely to support capital punishment than older ones.
+A 2017 poll found that younger Mexicans were more likely to support capital punishment than older ones.
 57% of Brazilians support the death penalty.
-The age group that shows the greatest support for execution of those condemned is the 25 to 34-year-old category, in which 61% say they support it.
+The age group that shows the greatest support for the execution of those condemned is the 25 to 34-year-old category, in which 61% say they support it.

 A 2023 poll by Research Co. found that 54% of Canadians support reinstating the death penalty for murder in their country.
 In April 2021 a poll found that 54% of Britons said they would support reinstating the death penalty for those convicted of terrorism in the UK, while 23% of respondents said they would be opposed.
-In 2020, an Ipsos/Sopra Steria survey showed that 55% of the French people support re-introduction of the death penalty; this was an increase from 44% in 2019.
+In 2020, an Ipsos/Sopra Steria survey showed that 55% of the French people support the reintroduction of the death penalty; this was an increase from 44% in 2019.